echolabsdev/prism-docs/tool-calling.md

 }
 ```

 This allows you to see not just the final answer, but also how the AI arrived at its conclusion, including which tools it used and why.
-You still have access to all of the [text result](/generating-text.html#accessing-generated-data) outputs.

 ## Defining Complex Tools

 Sometimes tools are more complex and it doesn't make sense to use a Closure.
 You can also define tools as callable classes.

-Here is an example of a simplistic search tool using the [SerpAPI](https://serpapi.com/).
+Here is an example of a simplistic search tool using the [SerpAPI](https://serpapi.com/):

 ```php
 <?php